-Subarea 1 (which is the same as Opportunity Site A, identified in the previous section) is planned for commercial uses.
+Subarea 1 (which is the same as Opportunity Site A, identified in the previous section) is planned for commercial uses with allowances for residential.
 This is due to its close proximity to the Tacoma LRT station, park and ride lot and Springwater Corridor.
 The site was identified as the most viable location for commercial uses that will serve users of those nearby amenities.
 It is envisioned that the existing structure on the site could be renovated to accommodate commercial uses such as a small brewery, flexible office/incubator space, dining, coffee shop and café, convenience market, bicycle shop, and/or potentially second story small offices or possibly upper story residential units.
-Redevelopment of this site also could incorporate improvements to the building façade (e.g., introduction of more windows) and to the parking area (e.g., inclusion of trees or other landscaping).
-Excellent pedestrian and bicycle connections to and from Tacoma Station and the Springwater Corridor will help draw people into the redeveloped site.
+Redevelopment of this site also will be required to incorporate improvements to the building façade (e.g., introduction of more windows) and to the parking area (e.g., inclusion of trees or other landscaping).
+Existing and planned pedestrian and bicycle connections to and from Tacoma Station and the Springwater Corridor will help draw people into the redeveloped site.
+See Figure 2 for a conceptual site plan for redevelopment of Subarea 1.